 Sailors—military, commercial, and recreational—have long marked their courses by the Bay’s light houses.
 Start your exploration of the history of Thomas Point Shoal Lighthouse, the only 19th-century screwpile lighthouse remaining in the Bay, either at the Annapolis Maritime Museum or by booking a tour to the lighthouse itself.
 For 150 years it has witnessed the evolution of both the Bay and its boats.
 At many spots along our waterways you can still discover the “broad bay animated with vessels in full sail,” while history’s tides ebb and flow along the water’s edge.

 With the support of our local partners and associations, Chesapeake Crossroads is dedicated to preserving the attractions, locations, cultures, and stories of the Chesapeake Bay and its inhabitants, both past and present.
-If you are interested in experiencing the area’s rich history for yourself, you can plan a visit to one of our partner sites, look into a local tour, attend a local seminar or lecture series, or join us for one of many monthly events in the region.
+If you are interested in experiencing the area’s rich history for yourself, you can plan a visit to one of our partner sites, attend a local seminar or lecture series, or join us for one of many monthly events in the region.

 If you’re looking for a peek into the history of the Chesapeake Bay, there’s no shortage in Anne Arundel County and the Chesapeake Crossroads Heritage Area.
-Click here to discover all the attractions surrounding the Chesapeake Bay.
+Discover all the attractions surrounding the Chesapeake Bay.